Erotemic/shitspotter/README.rst

-Roady - (2016-04-29 - ) - Adopted in 2023, Roady is the newest addition to the
+Roadie - (2016-04-29 - ) - Adopted in 2023, Roadie is the newest addition to the
 pack, and his bio will be updated as we learn more about him.
-He is an Australian Cattle Dog (Blue Healer) with tons of energy and tons of poopy.
+He is 60% Australian Cattle Dog (Blue Healer) mixed with some Border Collie and Husky.
+He has tons of energy and tons of poopy.
 Roadies likes include: fetching the ball, staring deeply into eyes, pets, and invading personal space.
 Roadies dislikes include: dropping the ball, others not paying attention to him, and spinach.

 ..
-An Image of Roady
+An Image of Roadie
 .. image:: https://i.imgur.com/yaZi5bO.jpg
    :height: 400px
    :align: left